The City of Victoria is proud to be a founding partner in a national program to reduce food waste in Canada.

 - An average household throws away $1,000 of edible food per year.

-- For Canada as a whole that amounts to almost 2.2 million tonnes of edible food wasted each year, costing Canadians in excess of $17 million and contributing to Canada's greenhouse gas emissions.
+- For Canada as a whole that amounts to almost 2.2 million tonnes of edible food wasted each year, costing Canadians in excess of $17 billion and contributing to Canada's greenhouse gas emissions.

 The campaign offers practical and easy tips for keeping and storing fresh food, using up existing ingredients and better planning to avoid over-purchasing food.